Guide - A Costa da Morte, travelling through Western Route

 In the following days, bodies gradually appeared on the coast.
 So the residents of Xaviña and Camariñas helped bury them a few meters from the sea.
 The priest and the local people were decorated by the British crown for their work in the burial of the 172 bodies.
 That mass grave on the edge of the Atlantic is what is known today as the English Cemetery.
 For many years, every time an English navy ship crossed these coasts, it threw a wreath of flowers into the sea.

-Cabo Vilán and Cementerio de los Ingleses
+Cabo Vilán & Cementerio de los Ingleses

 Ensenada do Trece y Cabo Vilán y Cementerio de los Ingleses.
 Imágenes de CMAT y Concello de Camariñas